WiresWare/wire_dart/README.md

 Adding wires and `WireListener`s to the system.
 In reaction its immediately set new value to data-container layer from function that do decision making `Wire.data(CounterDataKeys.COUNT, (oldValue) => newValue)`.

-#### 4,5.
-Middleman who catch all whats happening in the system (in this example it stores counter value to database):
+#### Steps: 4, 5 - "middleman" who catch all whats happening in the system (in this example it stores counter value to localStorage):

 ```dart
 class CounterStorageMiddleware extends WireMiddleware {